heavygale/docker-borgserver/README.md

 Set this varibale to `YES` if `--append-only` should be added to the "borg serve"-command for every SSH-Keys not listed in BORG_SERVE_ARGS.

 #### BORG_MANAGER
 If `--append-only` is set, it's no longer possible to delete archives or prune the repository.
-You can define specific SSH-Keys to be exluced from BORG_APPEND_ONLY with this variable, so they are not restricted to "append only".
+You can define specific SSH-Keys (those you want to use for management-access) to be exluced from BORG_APPEND_ONLY with this variable, so they are not restricted to "append only".
 Simply add the filename of each SSH-Key you want to exclude, seperated by whitespaces.

 ##### Example
 ```